MazConelly/LASS-population-addon-WIP/README.md

 -Service NPCs.
 Techs, traders, etc. We can fill the gaps like WotZ did in the Dark Valley bandit HQ with a female medic, but the rest is harder as there are already named NPCs.
 Maybe make them take turns with something like Semi Radiant AI?

 -Named NPCs.
-This includes non-service NPCs: guards, roaming stalkers... for fleshing out the population.
+This includes non-service NPCs: guards, task givers, roaming stalkers... for fleshing out the population.

--Tasks.
-Simply as a way to justify those NPCs.
-The only current idea is this one: https://discord.com/channels/456765861953536020/1385377776118530058/1385382734993559714

 -Mod patches.
-This depends on the mod.
+This depends on the mod and extension of the patching.
 Duty Expansion could have Anna use one of the LASS models as asked by someone else, for consistency reasons.
+Kolin could be patched so half the LCS wearing female mercs use its model.

 -????